allTheJJJJs/hash_smash/README.md

 </p>

 ![Alt Text](http://recordit.co/IuMeJ1zcrm.gif)
+<h4 align="center">(Click to embiggen)</h4>

 ## Introduction

-This test automation harness was designed to solve the challenges of developing and executing tests against the hash-serve application across the Windows, Linux, and MacOs platforms.
+This test automation harness was designed to solve the challenges of developing and executing tests against the hash-serve application across the Windows, Linux, and macOs platforms.

 The goal for this harness is to handle environment configurations and setup for the user so you can quickly and easily develop your automation tests, with a focus on usability and the user-experience.